fuhaililab/sc2MeNetDrug/docs/preprocessing.md

 ## Methodology

-The preprocessing for scRNA-seq read count data in sc2MeNetDrug consists of three steps: quality control, normalization and imputation.
+The preprocessing of scRNA-seq read count data in sc2MeNetDrug involves three steps: quality control, normalization, and imputation.
 ### Quality Control

-Quality control is done in several steps.
-First, cells with total counts less than the threshold will be removed.
-The threshold value is computed by 0.012\\(\times\\)(number of genes).
-Then, cells with expressed genes(at least 1 read) less than the threshold will be removed.
-The threshold is computed by 0.012\\(\times\\)(number of genes).
-Next, cells with abnormally high ratios of counts mapping to 34 mitochondrial genes (relative to the total number of genes) will be removed.
-To be specific, we have soft and hard thresholds to discover abnormal cells.
-The total mitochondrial expression ratio is computed by:
-\\[\frac{\text{Total counts in mitochondrially encoded genes}}{\text{Total counts in all genes}}\\]

-Then, soft threshold is applied by using K-means clustering algorithm to cluster cells based on mitochondrial expression ratio, the number of clusters is set to k=2.
-If one cluster has a number of cells larger than 5 times of number of cells in another cluster which has lower mean mitochondrial expression ratio, we keep the cells in this cluster and remove the others.
-If both two cluster have mean mitochondrial expression ratio less than 0.02, we will keep all the cells.
-Otherwise, we will apply hard threshold.
-The 98% quantile of mitochondrial expression ratio of whole dataset is obtained, and if the ratio is larger than 0.09, we set the threshold as 0.09, otherwise, we set the threshold as this ratio.
-Finally, we remove all the cells that have a mitochondrial expression ratio larger than the threshold.
-The fourth step of quality control is to remove all mitochondrial encoded genes.
+Quality control is conducted in stages.
+Initially, cells with a detected gene count of less than 200 or more than 7500 are removed.
+Subsequently, cells with abnormal mitochondrial gene expression (cells with >10% mitochondrial counts) are also eliminated.
 ### Normalization

-To normalize scRNA-seq read count data, the read count value for gene \\(X​\\) in one cell sample must be scaled using the following expression:

-\\[\text{scaled expression for gene X}=\frac{\text{Read count for gene X} }{\text{Total count of cell sample}}\times10000\\]

-Then, the data is transformed into log space using the natural logarithm.
-This is done by the `NormalizeData` function in the`Seurat` package<sup>1</sup>.
+To normalize scRNA-seq read count data, we use `sctransform` function with `glmGamPoi` method provided in Seurat package. you can find more information about it in [Seurat Vignettes](https://satijalab.org/seurat/articles/sctransform_vignette).

 ### Imputation

-Imputation is done by the `runALRA` function in the`Seurat` package with default parameters.
-This method<sup>2</sup> computes the k-rank approximation to A_norm and adjusts it according to the error distribution learned from the negative values.
+Imputation is carried out using the runALRA function from the Seurat package with default settings.
+This method<sup>1</sup> calculates the k-rank approximation for A_norm and modifies it based on the error distribution derived from negative values.

 ## References

-1. Stuart, T. *et al.* Comprehensive Integration of Single-Cell Data. *Cell* (2019) doi:10.1016/j.cell.2019.05.031.

-2. Linderman, G. C., Zhao, J. & Kluger, Y. Zero-preserving imputation of scRNA-seq data using low-rank approximation. *bioRxiv* 397588 (2018) doi:10.1101/397588.
+1. Linderman, G. C., Zhao, J. & Kluger, Y. Zero-preserving imputation of scRNA-seq data using low-rank approximation. *bioRxiv* 397588 (2018) doi:10.1101/397588.